Energy-Guided Generative Modeling for Low-Energy Molecular Structure Discovery: Introduction

 \section{Introduction}

-Given a molecular topological graph specifying atom and bond types, the three-dimensional coordinates of its atoms define the set of possible molecular conformations.
-These conformations are essential for interpreting chemical properties and biological functions~\cite{guimaraes2012use,schwab2010conformations}.
-Identifying energetically favorable conformations is a central problem in computational chemistry and drug discovery~\cite{hawkins2017conformation}.
-Conventional approaches, including molecular dynamics simulations~\cite{ballard2015exploiting,de2016role,pracht2020automated} and density functional theory~\cite{parr1979local} optimizations, are computationally intensive and time-consuming, which limits their applicability to large-scale studies.
-Among low-energy structures, the ground-state conformation is the global minimum of the potential energy surface~\cite{muller1994glossary} and thus the most thermodynamically stable.
-It plays a key role in determining binding affinities, reaction mechanisms, and spectroscopic properties.
-Therefore, its accurate identification is essential for reliable prediction and rational molecular design.
+Understanding molecular conformations and their underlying energy landscapes is central to computational chemistry and molecular design.
+Given a molecular graph specifying atom and bond types, the three-dimensional coordinates of its atoms define a set of possible conformations that determine chemical properties and biological functions~\cite{guimaraes2012use,schwab2010conformations}.
+Identifying energetically favorable conformations is therefore a fundamental problem in computational chemistry and drug discovery~\cite{hawkins2017conformation}.
+Conventional approaches, including molecular dynamics simulations~\cite{ballard2015exploiting,de2016role,pracht2020automated} and density functional theory~\cite{parr1979local} optimizations, are computationally intensive and time-consuming, limiting their applicability to large-scale studies.
+Among these conformations, the ground-state structure corresponds to the global minimum of the molecular potential energy surface~\cite{muller1994glossary} and is therefore the most thermodynamically stable.
+Accurately identifying this state is essential for understanding binding affinities, reaction mechanisms, and spectroscopic properties, and for reliable molecular prediction and rational design.